UPDATED: SEPTEMBER 23, 2022 | 3 MIN READ

 What factors affect the cost of mobile home insurance?

-There are a variety of things that can affect the price of your insurance.
+A variety of things can affect the price of your insurance.

 They include the homes: